ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 Create the `SetSelectedCosmetics` function just above the `ShowUI` function.
-This function will do a similar thing to what is done in the `CosmeticServer` script, by looking at the player's cosmetic data string, and setting each item in a category as the active item.
+This function will do a similar thing to what is done in the `CosmeticServer` script, by looking at the player's cosmetic data string and setting each item in a category as the active item.

 ```lua
 if key == "cosmetic_data" then